sgenoud/replicad/packages/replicad-docs/docs/tutorial-overview/planes-and-sketches.md

 ## Planes

-Now that we know what sketching is we can see the way to create planes.
+Now that we know what sketching is, we can see the way to create planes.

 ### Standard planes